puppetlabs/relay-workflows/ebs-reaper/README.md

 ## Run the workflow on a schedule

-To run this workflow on a schedule, uncomment out the Trigger block in the workflow file:
+Follow these steps to run this workflow on a schedule:
+-  Un-comment out the Trigger block in the workflow file:

 > TIP: If you're using the Relay code editor, highlight the `triggers` section and type `⌘ + /` (Mac) or `Ctrl + /` (Windows) to uncomment.